 An employer may use this checklist to ensure their safety training program is adequate.
 While safety training necessities will be different for every employer, there are some steps that all employers should consider.

-This Supervisor Briefing examines the law and best practices for how supervisors should handle managing an employee with a disability under the Americans with Disabilities Act (ADA).
+This briefing for supervisors examines the law and best practices for managing an employee with a disability under the Americans with Disabilities Act (ADA).

-This Supervisor Briefing examines the law and best practices for how supervisors should handle issues associated with the Americans with Disabilities Act.
+This briefing for supervisors examines the law and best practices for complying with the Americans with Disabilities Act (ADA).